Validate NemoClaw blueprint before deploy

 Provenance gate (SLSA build attestation)

-NemoClaw gates (blueprint + policy validation)
+NemoClaw gates (blueprint + policy + sandbox lifecycle)

 Signal-sorted Job Summary (Critical > Warning > Info)